 How long the probate process takes in Arizona mainly depends on whether the estate has to go through a formal or informal process.
-Informal probate takes place when no one objects to the will, so the probate process typically only takes four to six months.
-However, if anyone decides to contest the will, then a formal probate is required, and usually takes at least a year to complete.
+Informal probate takes place when no one objects to the will, so the probate process typically only takes a year.
+However, if anyone decides to contest the will, then a formal probate is required, and usually takes more than a year to complete.

 Out-of-State Executors and Beneficiaries

 Under Arizona law, you can appoint an executor that lives in another state to carry out your wishes.
 However, it takes more time to notify them and have them sign and return essential documents than it would if they lived in Arizona.
 And the same goes for your beneficiaries.
 It will take more time to track down and notify any beneficiaries that live out of state, leading to a longer probate process.

 How many beneficiaries you have listed in your will can also impact the probate process.
 The more beneficiaries there are, the more time it will take to find and notify them all.
 It also makes it difficult to schedule court hearings that everyone involved will be able to attend.

 Although Arizona does not impose an estate tax, estates valued over $12.06 million for the 2022 tax year are subject to the federal estate tax.
 However, the exclusion limit is subject to change each year.
 If your estate ends up being taxable, then the executor will need to take extra time to use your assets to pay the taxes.
 Plus, the court will need to receive a closing letter from the IRS, which can take several months.

 Even if it only takes a year, the probate process is expensive, and can place a huge burden on beneficiaries and executors alike.
 Fortunately, a well-designed estate plan can help your estate avoid probate altogether.